 Foster a culture of continuous professional education

 One of the most valuable things you can do is to create a corporate culture that values continuous development throughout the company.
-This involves concrete steps like rewarding employees for self-directed study or completing external or internal training courses, and a management layer that sets an example of ongoing learning and knowledge-sharing.
+This involves concrete steps for rewarding employees for self-directed study like covering costs (all or partial) for pursing a masters (or other advanced degree) in data science or completing external or internal training courses, and a management layer that sets an example of ongoing learning and knowledge-sharing.

 You want your employees to learn from and teach each other, so you need to make it clear that prestige belongs to those who share and help others, rather than those who silo their achievements.
 It’s vital to cultivate an atmosphere of team improvement that encourages employees to share their knowledge, rather than one of internal rivalry and competition, which sees colleagues jealously hoarding their knowledge in order to get ahead of each other.

 This also requires your management to create a safe space for admitting mistakes without censure or penalty, often leading the way by admitting to their own previous failures.

 With data arriving all the time and increasing calls for data support from different departments within the business, your data team is perennially busy.
 If you expect them to increase their workload with continuing education, you’ll need to help them to make time for it.
 It’s no real surprise that 70% of employees say that they prefer retraining that takes place during the work day, according to the same Clutch survey.

 This could involve paying for training courses; supporting regular time off for career development and study; reducing your data team’s workload at intervals so that they can learn new approaches; or extending quiet periods between projects for data scientists and analysts to refresh their skills and knowledge.
 If you use a good online course platform to set up in-house training modules, your analytics team will be able to engage with educational modules asynchronously, whenever fits their schedules best.